Available in VPC

 command to deploy.

-Run the command shown below to check the external IP of a created instance.
+Run the following command to check the external IP of a created instance:

 $ kubectl --kubeconfig $KUBE_CONFIG get svc example-service